sesquideus/asmodeus/README.md

 If the observations were calculated with `streaks` option on, the sky map will contain entire meteors, otherwise only the brightest frame of each meteor is shown.

+# Thanks
+Thanks belong to Juraj Tóth as the advisor of my master thesis, which required this program to be written, and to Peter Vereš who suggested using a simulation to de-bias the observational data.